Pauline, on the trip to La Paz, 1972 |

 When Margie and her oldest, Tommy, decided to embark on a road trip from SoCal up here to our mountain, it was to renew old friendships.
 Having reconnected via face/book a few months ago, I was flummoxed.
 Margie, 93 years young, knocked my sandals off by being able to make the road trip up here to North Mendocino County in the first place.

-the year was 1967, because that's the year I painted the house,
+The south-facing side of the Fellowship Street house.
+I know the year was 1967, because that's the year I painted the house, by myself, and was paid the lofty sum of five dollars. |

 She wanted to shift the credit to Tommy, from San Diego, who was instrumental in making the whole thing happen.
 Tommy is the oldest of the siblings, around four years younger than I am.
 The reason I was shocked, is because a road trip of such proportions would be impossible for me, one that I would never consider taking.